gogins/csound-webserver-opcodes/README.md

 or stop the performance, or configure Csound's audio or MIDI input or output drivers have had to be omitted from this interface.

 Please note, these methods are asynchronous.
-You may need to wrap the JSON-RPC callbacks in promises in order to obtain results in the correct order.
+You may need to use the JSON-RPC callbacks to obtain results, perhaps using promises to keep the results in the correct order.

 # webkit_create